joniles/MPXJ.Net/README.md

 [IKVM](https://github.com/ikvm-revived/ikvm) to translate the Java library into a .Net assembly and provides a C# wrapper around this translated assembly.
-This means that your interactions with MPXJ will use C# data types and data structures working with objects with expose properties using typical C# naming conventions.
+This means that your interactions with MPXJ will use C# data types and data structures working with objects which expose properties using typical C# naming conventions.
 You do not need to work with Java data types, data structures and so on.